NickVelos420/Auto-Instagram-Tag-Commenter/README.md

 ## This bot can help you with commenting on giveaways.

-#### The bot will not work if you haven't downloaded the module that I'm using.
+#### The bot will not work if you haven't downloaded the modules that I'm using.
 To download it you'll need to have python and pip installed

 <table>
   <caption>The Modules</caption>